amgarton47/CS62data-structures/CompressedTable_Text_Assignment/project/README.md

 ## Two part assignment

 This assignment spans two weeks.
 However, we will still be grading some of the assignment next week.
 Specifically, you must complete and push the `CurDoublyLinkedList` class by next Tuesday midnight. **The assignment grade portion for this class will be based on its status at the end of the day on Tuesday**.
 You may include other files/changes in your repository.
 We will not grade these, but make sure that they compile.
-You may change the `CurDoublyLinkedList` file after Tuesday, e.g., if you find a bug that affects the other classes, but we will not grade these changes.
+You may change the `CurDoublyLinkedList` file after the first Tuesday, e.g., if you find a bug that affects the other classes, but we will not grade these changes.
 The entire program must be submitted by the final deadline.

-### Appendix A - compression

-Sometimes we need to store massive amounts of information about an object.
-A good example is storing graphic images.
-To save space on disks and in transmission of information across the internet, researchers have designed algorithms to compress data.
-In this assignment, you will learn one of these compression techniques.

-A graphic image can be represented by a two dimensional array of information about the colors of various picture elements (or pixels).
-At high resolution, the image may be composed of 1000 rows and 1000 columns of information, leading to the need to store information on 1,000,000 pixels per image.
-Needless to say this creates serious problems for storing and transmitting these images.
-However most images tend to have many contiguous groups of pixels, each of which are the same color.
-We can take advantage of this by trying to encode information about the entire block in a relatively efficient manner.

-We have provided you with a lot of code here, but you will find that much of the code you must write is quite tricky.
-This project will require you to be very careful in developing the code for the methods.
-Look carefully at the provided code and design your methods very carefully.
-In particular, be sure to test your code carefully as it is developed as you will likely make several logical errors if you are not extremely careful.
-This is your most complex program yet.
-You should start early on this assignment and make a very complete design for your program before you ever sit down at the computer to program.